 Pimm’s Cup

-The first official Pimm’s bar opened during the 1971 Wimbledon tournament, and over 80,000 pints of the archetypal British summer cocktail are now offered to fans each year.
-The official Pimm’s recipe is as follows:
+The first official Pimm’s bar during the 1971 Wimbledon tournament, and over 80,000 pints of the archetypal British summer cocktail are now famous to fans each year.
+The official Pimm’s Old Fashioned Cocktail Recipes is as follows:

 – 50 ml (about 1.75 oz) Pimm’s No.1